 Using AI Parcel Data to Detect Change Over Time

 The built environment is a rapidly changing place, and you may have a strong interest in identifying which parts are changing.
-The major advantages of aerial imagery over satellite is the frequency and detail of data.
+The major advantage of aerial imagery over satellite is the frequency and detail of data.
 With up to six captures a year in some locations, Nearmap allows you to refresh whole cities'-worth of content on a regular basis.

 With Nearmap AI Parcel Data, it is very easy to detect change between two exported data sets (described below).
 The challenge is in defining what 'change' means to you.
 A comparison of exports at two dates will reveal legitimate changes due to construction, growth of trees, etc. However, it will also identify any results that changed due to things such as seasonality in vegetation and lighting, or temporary structures such as shade cloths.
 In practice, you'll want to first define what you mean by change (a vacant lot having a building appear, or perhaps the change in area of buildings on the lot).
 Comparing two exports can reduce the data set from say 100,000 properties, to a few thousand with potential changes to inspect.